bethanyvwatson/bethanyvwatson.github.io/_posts/2018-01-15-get-hooked-on-gitbooks.md

 # Go On, Give GitBook a Shot!

 Visit [www.gitbook.com](http://www.gitbook.com) to try GitBook today!
-I'm like 97% you won't regret it.
+I'm like 97% sure you won't regret it.